dennis-nguyen/Foodit/README.md

 Jif
 ===============
 ### Summary
 Are you a gif lover and proud?
 Do you like collecting things without spending your hard earned cash?
 If you answered yes to those questions then **Jif** is the web app for you! **Jif** allows users to collect gifs from certain popular subreddits and add them to their collection.
+You can start by clicking one of the category buttons!

 ### Feature List
 - **Jif** pulls from 5 different gif subreddits so users can create a collection of their favorite gifs in once place.